HodgesGenomicsLab/ATAC-STARR-seq/README.md

 ![github_figure_flowchart](https://user-images.githubusercontent.com/61889919/124975325-879a1080-dff3-11eb-9c8f-fcd3b397dd45.png)

-The scripts used at each step are detailed in the sections below.
-Most scripts in this repository are either a slurm script or an R markdown.
-Slurm scripts are speciallized bash scripts used to submit jobs to the Vanderbilt computer cluster, ACCRE, which is uses the CentOS operating system and the SLURM scheduler.
-I realize many users may not need this detail, but I left it in because it helps describe the resources required to run each script.
-To convert the slurm scripts into bash scripts, just remove the ##SBATCH lines.

-Note: If a script generated a figure that was used in the manuscript, the corresponding figure is mentioned.
+The code used at each step is detailed as a Jupyter notebook in the sections below.
+We also supply some python scripts.

 ## Software
 ATAC-STARR-seq uses the following publicly available software packages: